-The proposed bill updates current statutes by extending the existence of the Arizona Department of Housing (ADOH) until July 1, 2026, with a repeal set for January 1, 2027.
+The proposed bill updates current statutes by extending the Arizona Department of Housing (ADOH) until July 1, 2026, with a repeal set for January 1, 2027.
 It mandates a special audit by the Auditor General to evaluate spending on homelessness programs over the past five years and introduces new requirements for ADOH, such as a comprehensive performance measurement system, biennial evaluations of housing programs, and secure wire transfer protocols to reduce fraud risks.
-Additionally, it prohibits the use of Housing Trust Fund monies for down payment assistance programs unless legally authorized and expands reporting requirements related to homelessness prevention efforts.
+Additionally, it expands reporting requirements for ADOH and the Department of Economic Security regarding homelessness prevention efforts.

 Statutes affected: Introduced Version: 41-3025.06, 41-3026.14